Flora Mitchell: Early life and family

-Florina Hippisley Mitchell was born on 23 Dec 1890 in Omaha, Nebraska.
+Florina Hippisley Mitchell was born on 23 December 1890 in Omaha, Nebraska.
 Her parents were Margaret (née Hippisley?) and Arthur J. C. Mitchell.
 She was their eldest child.
 In Omaha, her father was the manager director of the Anglo-American Cattle Company.
 After a Sioux Indian uprising around the turn of the century, her father moved the family to Ireland, where he went to work for the Jameson whiskey distillery at Smithfield.
 Mitchell lived with relations in Drogheda before moving to Dublin.
-Mitchell attended Princess Helena College, Ealing, London from 1906 to 1908, where she won a number of art prizes.
-Between 1905 to 1906, 1908 to 1909, and 1910 to 1911, Mitchell studied art at the Dublin Metropolitan School of Art (DMSA).
+Mitchell attended Princess Helena College, Ealing, London, from 1906 to 1908, where she won a number of art prizes.
+Between 1905 and 1906, 1908 and 1909, and 1910 and 1911, Mitchell studied art at the Dublin Metropolitan School of Art (DMSA).
 During World War I, Mitchell was a volunteer, and during the 1916 Easter Rising her family supported the British Army.

 She married William George Jameson (born 1851), a great-grandson of John Jameson, the founder of the distillery, in 1930.
 They lived at St Marnock's, County Dublin.
 A sailor and yachtsman, he died in 1939.
 A few years later she moved to Killiney, where she lived and worked for the remainder of her life at her home, Alloa.
 She died at her home on 13 April 1973.